Southern Deviled Eggs are creamy with a touch of sweetness from pickle relish and a sprinkle of paprika on top. Very simple and tasty!

 - 2 teaspoons Dijon mustard

-- 4 tablespoons sweet pickle relish
+- 4 tablespoons sweet or dill pickle relish, drained

 - Salt